Maraldi (lunar crater)

 Context image showning Gardner (lower left) and Maraldi (center) from Apollo 17.
 NASA photo.

 Maraldi is a worn, eroded crater on the western edge of the Sinus Amoris, in the northeast part of the Moon.
+It is located near Römer crater, found to the north.
 To the west-southwest is the crater Vitruvius, and to the northwest lies the worn Littrow crater.
 Just to the northeast of the crater is the dome-like Mons Maraldi rise.

-The crater is named after two Italian-born French astronomers: Giovanni Domenico Maraldi and Giacomo F. Maraldi.
+On the lunar geologic timescale, Maraldi is a crater of Nectarian age.
 Maraldi has a very worn outer wall that is deeply incised and has the appearance of a circular range of peaks rather than a crater rim.
 The interior has been flooded with basaltic lava, leaving a flat surface with a low albedo.
-There is a low ridge just to the northwest of the midpoint, and several tiny craters mark the floor surface.
+There is a low ridge just to the northwest of the mid-point, and several tiny craters mark the floor surface.

-Maraldi is a crater of Nectarian age.
+The crater is named after two Italian-born French astronomers: Giovanni Domenico Maraldi and Giacomo F. Maraldi.
+This designation was officially adopted by the International Astronomical Union in 1935.